ostis-dev/sc-machine/docs/cpp/templates.md

 ## Search by template

-Search engine traverses cs-memory to find all contructions that correspond to template.
+Search engine traverses sc-memory to find all contructions that correspond to template.
 Let's assume that we need to check if specified sc-element (`_device`) is included into `device` set and `device_enabled` set:

 <scg src="../../images/templates/template_example_2.gwf"></scg>